 At this Aker yard, the weld training department focus had been

 on skills entrenched with SMAW (stick) weld practices.
 There was no training focus or understanding on the Weld Process Control or Best Practice expertise that has always been necessary to attain consistent optimum results from flux cored welds that are daily influenced by numerous variables in the yard.

 Of course also like most global ship yards, the welders had to pass the ridiculous, TIME & DOLLAR wasting, all

 position, "Multi- Pass", flux cored, VEE groove plate weld qualification tests.
 You can see the result of one test from the photo on the right.
 This welder qualification test coupon was from one welder in the yard who had previously qualified with the ABS test and the flux cored process.
 This welder had also been welding on the ships for a few years.

-The best ship weld quality that I have viewed
+The best ship weld quality that I have viewed on ship parts

 on S-Korean ship yard welds.